michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I understand this.
 I understand that.

-Silver is too expensive right now to line this story.
+Silver's too expensive to line this story.

 So please.
-Spare me.
-Don't tell me what's happening is _something else_.
+Don't tell me what's happening is _really something else_.

 {{< figure
     src="/images/rainbow.jpeg"